andre-cavalheiro/Digital-Me/README.md

 # Requirements

 **To Use** this project on your own data, you must download your personal files from each platform and save them in the ```data/``` directory with the appropriate name.
+You may read more on this in the [guide on downloading your personal files](https://github.com/andre-cavalheiro/Digital-Me/tree/main/docs/guides/downloadingPersonalData.md).

-High-level parameters are specified in the main configuration file in ```configs/main.yaml```.
-There is one aditional configuration file for platform that helps determine how its files are processed.
+The main configuration file is in ```configs/main.yaml```.
+You may read more on how to configure the pipeline [here](https://github.com/andre-cavalheiro/Digital-Me/tree/main/docs/guides/configDocs.md).
+There is one additional config file for each platform.

+To simplify this project's usage, I have created several pipelines, each one composed of several scripts.
+You may choose only to run a specific step by running the respective script.
+Nonetheless, you must start by running the *initialPipeline* which is required for further operations.

-The available functions and its respecitve are as follows:
+The pipelines are as follows:

 ### Initial Processing